 A Snow Moon, the first supermoon of 2020, will light up the sky this weekend

-According to the Maine Farmer’s almanac, northeastern Native American tribes referred to the second full moon of winter as the Snow Moon or the Storm Moon because of February’s heavy snow.
+According to the Farmers’ Almanac, northeastern Native American tribes referred to the second full moon of winter as the Snow Moon because of February’s heavy snow.

 This year, it’s a supermoon, which means it will be one of the biggest moons of 2020 and will look especially large when rising and setting.